 - Work with sub-affiliate networks who will be willing to prevent sub-affiliates who have been removed from a client’s program from being able to promote that client.

-- Sub-affiliate networks should be able to ensure that all their sub-affiliates who are promoting the advertiser adhere to the advertiser’s program terms and conditions, including restrictions on advertising through toolbars, browser extensions, and through any paid placements such as a pay-per-click campaigns.
+- Sub-affiliate networks should be able to ensure that all their sub-affiliates who are promoting the advertiser adhere to the advertiser’s program terms and conditions, including restrictions on advertising through toolbars, browser extensions, and through any paid placements such as a pay-per-click campaign.

 - Sub-affiliate networks should also receive approval prior to allowing any type of coupon sub-affiliate to promote the advertiser’s program.